jjvanzon/Circular-Language-Spec/3. Constructs Drafts/1. Language/3. Code Concepts/81. Concurrency/1. Input Output/01. In, Out & Thru/Input Output Parameter Passings.md

 #### In, Out & Thru

-The terms I would like to see back in access control literals are the terms In, Out and Thru.
+The terms I would like to see back in access control literals are the terms __In, Out__ and __Thru__.

-After a lot of brainstorm I figured, that whether something is In or Out depends on whether something is being *written* from the *outside* or on the *inside*.
-When something is set on both the outside and the inside, then it is called Thru.
-From which direction something is *read* is not relevant for the terms In, Out and Thru.
+After a lot of brainstorm I figured, that whether something is __In__ or __Out__ depends on whether something is being *written* from the *outside* or on the *inside*.
+When something is set on both the outside and the inside, then it is called __Thru__.
+From which direction something is *read* is not relevant for the terms __In, Out__ and __Thru__.

 When you write one aspect on the outside, it does not mean that the same aspect is supposed to be read on the inside.
 You may write one aspect on the outside and read another aspect on the inside.
 For instance, if you write the object from the outside, you may only read its value from the inside.
 Earlier, this would produce the following literal:

-Object Set Public, Value Set Private
+- __Object Set Public, Value Set Private__

-But the terms Set Public and Set Private can be replaced now by the terms In and Out:
+But the terms __Set Public__ and __Set Private__ can be replaced now by the terms __In__ and __Out__:

-Object In Value Out
+- __Object In Value Out__

 It looks a lot clearer that way.

-If the *same* system aspect is written from both the inside as well the outside, then the term Thru will be used, for instance:
+If the *same* system aspect is written from both the inside as well the outside, then the term __Thru__ will be used, for instance:

-Object In Value Thru
+- __Object In Value Thru__

-The keyword Thru can only be used, when it is the same aspect, that is set from both the inside and the outside.
-When different aspects are written on the inside and the outside, you will not see the word Thru in the access control literal.
+The keyword __Thru__ can only be used, when it is the same aspect, that is set from both the inside and the outside.
+When different aspects are written on the inside and the outside, you will not see the word __Thru__ in the access control literal.
 For instance, when a parameter is:

-Object In Value Out
+- __Object In Value Out__

-it can be called a Thru parameter, but you will not use the term Thru in the access control literal, because you can only use the term Thru in a literal when the *same aspect* is set on both the inside and the outside.
+it can be called a __Thru__ parameter, but you will not use the term __Thru__ in the access control literal, because you can only use the term __Thru__ in a literal when the *same aspect* is set on both the inside and the outside.

-The use of the keyword Thru may also become scarce, if you insist to keep the access control elements in chronological order:
+The use of the keyword __Thru__ may also become scarce, if you insist to keep the access control elements in chronological order:

-Object In, Value In, Value Get Private, Value Out
+- __Object In, Value In, Value Get Private, Value Out__

-Even though Value is Thru, the Value Get Private is put in between the Value In and Value Out, because of the chronological order of access control elements.
+Even though __Value__ is __Thru__, the __Value Get Private__ is put in between the __Value In__ and __Value Out__, because of the chronological order of access control elements.
 It is not clear yet what I want to do with this in the future.
 Perhaps a rule, that makes the literal:

-Object In, Value Thru, Value Get Private
+- __Object In, Value Thru, Value Get Private__

 But I am not sure yet.

 #### Terms for reading

-Reading stuff does not seem to have anything to do with the terms In, Out and Thru.
-In, Out and Thru only determine the write-direction.
+Reading stuff does not seem to have anything to do with the terms __In, Out__ and __Thru__. __In, Out__ and __Thru__ only determine the write-direction.

 Reading stuff seems to matter less.
 Reading might not be seen as parameter passing.
 It might be only about: who writes it and from which direction.
 Reading has less impact than writing.
 But its impact may become important later, when using it in more advanced techniques for for instance concurrency resolution.

 What I see now, is that if I find simpler terms for reading, I will probably be totally happy with my parameter access control literals.
-Since there is such beautiful names for writing from either inside or outside (In, Out and Thru) can I come up with beautiful names for reading too?
-If I can find a replacement for the terms Get Private and Get Public, then I will probably be completely satisfied with how the parameter access control literals look.
+Since there is such beautiful names for writing from either inside or outside (__In, Out__ and __Thru__) can I come up with beautiful names for reading too?
+If I can find a replacement for the terms __Get Private__ and __Get Public__, then I will probably be completely satisfied with how the parameter access control literals look.

-Next to an easier expression of Get Private and Get Public, you may also want to invent keywords to express that something is publically written and privately read, or the other way around.
-So when Value is set on the outside and read on the inside, you get an easier expression for it, than saying Value In, Value Get Private.
+Next to an easier expression of __Get Private__ and __Get Public__, you may also want to invent keywords to express that something is publicly written and privately read, or the other way around.
+So when __Value__ is set on the outside and read on the inside, you get an easier expression for it, than saying __Value In, Value Get Private__.
 Do note, that when you set a value on the outside, it does not imply, that you also *read* the value on the inside.

 #### Consider New In & New Out

 2008-09-29

-However, New In does mean creation from the outside and New Out does mean creation on the inside... so ... it’s not just the inside then... how does that relate to the rest of the ideas about In, Out and Thru?
+However, __New In__ does mean creation from the outside and __New Out__ does mean creation on the inside... so ... it’s not just the inside then... how does that relate to the rest of the ideas about __In, Out__ and __Thru__?

 JJ

 #### More

-If an aspect is both In and Out and the two access control elements are right next to eachother, it can be replaced by a single access control element Thru:
+If an aspect is both __In__ and __Out__ and the two access control elements are right next to each other, it can be replaced by a single access control element __Thru__:

-Object Thru
+- __Object Thru__
-New Thru
+    - __New Thru__
-Annul Thru
+    - __Annul Thru__
-Value Thru
+- __Value Thru__
-Class Thru
+- __Class Thru__

 ### Brainstorm 2008-09-27

 I think the terms input and output should not be about whether something is written from the outside and whether something is written from the inside.
 That’s what I did earlier.
 I think the term input should mean: everything that is read on the inside of a command, and the term output should mean: everything that is written on the inside of a command.
 So it is about what happens on the inside.
 Whether something is written or read from the outside is not the issue.

 Anyway, input and output are too complicated to just wrap up the old parameter passing type stories, which depend on those terms.
 Advanced Command Topics will also do a lot with input and output.
 Actually, most of it is about the complexity of input and output.
 I should really save it for another project.
 One of the objectives of the project Work Out Advanced Command Topics should be to determine the exact definition of input and output and the exact definition of input and output parameters.
 I should shove it over to that project.
 I should register in the project description that determining the exact definition of input and output is one of the objectives.

 The current project will wrap up everything else about parameters.
 I have to clean up the objectives of the current project and create a new plan for it.
 Then I can work my way up to an end point.
 And in the next project I can just calmly look at the exact complexity of input and output.

 ### Brainstorm 2008-09-26